Transform spreadsheet data before saving

 2. Embed CSVBox Upload Widget in React

-Install the official React SDK:
+Install the React SDK:

 npm install @csvbox/react